finolafogarty/NeighbourhoodBirds/home.md

 I was inspired to do this project when one of my roommates described a bird to me that she had seen in a tree in our back yard.
 When I showed her a photo of a Northern Flicker she said "Yes that's the one!
 Are they rare?".
 I proceeded to pull up the Merlin birding app and scroll through the Western Canada list, flipping my phone around everytime I saw a common Kitsilano bird so she could see.
 She was pretty patient with my overenthusiasm but I could tell that this method of information delivery was pretty tedious.

 I decided that for this project, I wanted to create an infographic that was enjoyable to look at, indicated which species of birds are in the area, simple features to identify them, and where someone would likely see them.
 I also wanted to find out how often someone might expect to see each species and how many on a given day.
+To make the information accessible to more people, I decided to make this website!

 I went birding in the neighbourhood, took down notes of which species I saw and how many, photographed the species that I could, noted features that I found helpful when identifying them, and recorded where I saw each species (high up in the big maple trees, on the ground in the bushes, on the tips of cherry blossom branches etc).
+Then, I calculated the percentage of days that I saw each species, and the average number of each species I saw on days where I saw at least one (see the "Birds" tab).

 I chose 8 species to focus on for the painting and write ups (see the "Birds" tab).
 Out of the 8 birds in this painting, 6 are painted from photographs that I took during this project.